PhiBeee/booru_rust_cli/README.md

 There is a lot of tools like this but I haven't found one in Rust, so I just decided to make my own.
 I like to run things from my terminal so that's what this will be.
+# Features
+- Specify amount of images to download
+- Specify tags, however you want (as long as they exist on the booru)
+- Sorting results by rating, upload date and other metrics
+- Filter between explicit, questionable and sfw results
 # Supported Boorus
 - [Safebooru](https://safebooru.org)
 - [Gelbooru](https://gelbooru.com)